 How to Search for a Word in a PDF

 Imagine you are dealing with a PDF file that has hundreds of pages and you need to find a specific word or phrase in that document.
 How'd you feel?
 Looks difficult, right?
 Well, it is very difficult to search for a specific word or a piece of text in a PDF file.
 And if you are looking for how to search for a word in a PDF, this comprehensive post will help you do so like a boss.
-Let's find below how to search a PDF with PDFelement - the most affordable and robust PDF tool.
+Let's find below how to search a PDF with Wondershare PDFelement - PDF Editor - the most affordable and robust PDF tool.

 Step 1.
 Open PDF File

-- Match Whole Word: For example, you are looking for the word "and", and it is already a part of many other words such as Land or Bandage, by selecting "Match Whole Word", only the "and" as a separate word will be selected.
+- Whole words only: For example, you are looking for the word "and", and it is already a part of many other words such as Land or Bandage, by selecting "Whole words only", only the "and" as a separate word will be selected.

 You can easily be moved to your desired phrase or word.
 Just click on the phrase in the list and it will be moved to that piece of work.